-Traveling from Santa Margherita, we based ourselves in Monterosso (the northern most town) for three days & nights of intrepid exploration.
-First on the agenda?
+Base yourself in Monterosso (the northern most town) for at least three days & nights of intrepid exploration.
+First on your agenda?
 Tackling the infamous Cinque Terre hike – a steep & sweaty 6 hour expedition along the many walking trails that link the five villages.
-Of course, we completely underestimated its level of difficulty… yet somehow managed to complete it on one of the hottest days of summer – an achievement which we decided required fervent celebrations!
-(It was, after all, the most exercise we’d done all holiday – and the perfect excuse to continue our decadent Italian diet!)
+Don’t underestimate its level of difficulty.
+If you’re anything like us, it will be the most exercise you do all holiday – and the perfect excuse to continue your decadent Italian diet!

-The remaining days were spent replenishing our energy stores in every manner possible; lazy days on Monterosso beach lounges, late night cocktails with the locals, and some of the most incredible meals of the entire trip.
-With no glitzy fashion boutiques, art museums or pesky traffic (they banned cars years ago) to steal our attention – the Cinque Terre offered pure, unadultered Italy – and the perfect backdrop for ultimate relaxation.
-Go there, and experience “La Dolce Vita” for yourself.
-All the heavenly highlights & top tips below.
+Spend your remaining days replenishing your energy stores in every manner possible; lazy days on Monterosso beach lounges, late night cocktails with the locals, and enjoying some of Italy’s most incredible meals.
+With no glitzy fashion boutiques, art museums or pesky traffic (they banned cars years ago) to steal your attention – the Cinque Terre offered pure, unadultered Italy – and the perfect backdrop for ultimate relaxation.

-MUST DO: The Cinque Terre walking trail is the most rewarding way to explore the five towns – and one of the most beautiful in all of Europe.
+WHERE TO PLAY: The Cinque Terre walking trail is the most rewarding way to explore the five towns – and one of the most beautiful in all of Europe.
 There are several ways you can do it.
-We did it all in one day, but many opt to break it into more manageable pieces to achieve over several days at a slower pace.
+All in one day, or broken into more manageable pieces to achieve over several days at a slower pace.
 Whatever you do, make sure you wear appropriate clothing & do the walk from south (Riomaggiore) to north (Monterosso).
-Doing the walk in the opposite direction is approximately 50% more difficult and we felt sorry for almost every person we walked past who had unknowingly chosen the hard(er) way!
+Doing the walk in the opposite direction is approximately 50% more difficult!

-Have any other top Cinque Terre tips I should know about?
+Have any other top Cinque Terre tips we should know about?

-Use the comments section below to tell me all about them!
+Use the comments section below to tell us all about them!